-When it includes keeping cool and your residence’s energy efficiency, our Halverson Brothers Inc specialists are looking out for your best interests.
-There’s a lot that goes into determining when your air conditioner should be replaced.
-Here are a couple of aspects you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+When it involves being cool and your house’s energy efficiency, our Halverson Brothers Inc specialists have your best interests at heart.
+There’s a lot that goes into deciding when your air conditioner needs to be replaced.
+Here are several points you should consider when you’re thinking about updating your 15-year-old air conditioner.

-Most of the time, the Department of Energy says most air conditioners last for 15–20 years.
-If yours is 15 years old, it’s well past the halfway point.
-It’s wise to get started prepping for air conditioning installation before it goes out so you aren’t roasting while you’re waiting for a replacement.
+Typically, the Department of Energy says many air conditioners work for 15–20 years.
+If yours is 15 years old, it’s well past the midpoint.
+It’s smart to begin preparing for air conditioning installation before it goes out so you aren’t sweltering while you’re waiting for a replacement.

 How dependable is your air conditioner?
-Does it cool well, even on the warmest days?
-Or is it frequently breaking down?
-When your air conditioner is less reliable it’s time to begin thinking about getting a new one.
+Does it cool dependably, even on the warmest days?
+Or is it frequently malfunctioning?
+When your air conditioner starts becoming less reliable it’s time to initiate thinking about getting an updated one.

-Over your air conditioner’s life cycle, it’s anticipated for it to need a handful of small repairs.
-But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s smarter to just get a new one.
+Over your air conditioner’s life cycle, it’s normal for it to need a handful of minor repairs.
+But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s smarter to just replace it.

-Every air conditioner has a SEER rating, which measures how proficiently it uses electricity to produce cooling.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER per federal rules.
-However, your air conditioner becomes inefficient as it wears out.
+Every air conditioner comes with a SEER rating, which ranks how efficiently it expends electricity to produce cold air.
+If your air conditioner was installed in 2006, it will be at minimum 13 SEER per federal laws.
+However, your air conditioner becomes inefficient as it ages.

-Today, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
-Air conditioners with greater SEER ratings are usually costlier but may pay for themselves over the years through increased energy savings.
-And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.
+As of now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
+Air conditioners with higher SEER ratings are often costlier but might pay for themselves over their life span through improved energy savings.
+And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

-Are you comfortable when your air conditioner is on?
-Or are you constantly turning down the temperature to remain cool?
-An old air conditioner could have trouble keeping your house comfortable as a result of decreased efficiency.
-A modern air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
-Instead of operating at full blast all the time, these air conditioners run at multiple speeds to fine-tune your comfort.
+Are you comfortable when your air conditioner is working?
+Or are you continuously dialing down the temperature to keep cool?
+An older air conditioner might have trouble keeping your home comfy as a result of reduced efficiency.
+An updated air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
+Instead of running at full speed continuously, these air conditioners operate at multiple speeds to fine-tune your comfort.

 Your air conditioner should provide cooling you can feel, not hear.
-If noise is bothering you, ask us about getting a variable-speed air conditioner.
-Many of these air conditioners operate at a sound level that’s comparable to a regular conversation.
+If noise is bothering you, call us about upgrading to a variable-speed air conditioner.
+The majority of these air conditioners run at a sound level that’s similar to a regular conversation.

 Smart Thermostat Compatibility

-Getting a smart thermostat is a wise approach to keep up with energy efficiency, with very little effort necessary from you.
-And, depending on the rebates available by your utility company, you could be able to get a free smart thermostat or get one for not much.
-Most of these thermostats can adjust to your temperature preferences and then create an energy-efficient schedule to match.
-They also know when you’re at home or gone and alter temperatures accordingly.
+Adding a smart thermostat is a good way to maximize your energy efficiency, with very little effort needed from you.
+And, depending on the rebates provided by your utility company, you could be able to get a free smart thermostat or get one for not much.
+The majority of these thermostats can pick up on your temperature preferences and then create an energy-efficient schedule to match.
+They also know when you’re at home or gone and change settings as necessary.

-If you have an older air conditioner, a smart thermostat might not work with it.
-Getting a new air conditioner is a surefire method to ensure smart thermostat compatibility.
+If you use an outdated air conditioner, a smart thermostat might not work with it.
+Installing a new air conditioner is a smart method to ensure smart thermostat compatibility.

-If your air conditioner was installed before 2010, it potentially uses Freon®.
-Also known as R-22 refrigerant, Freon is no longer being manufactured due to its bad effects on the ozone layer.
-You can see if your air conditioner runs on R-22 by looking at the sticker on the outside unit, which will include the refrigerant kind.
+If your air conditioner was installed before 2010, it likely runs on Freon®.
+Also referred to as R-22 refrigerant, Freon is no longer being produced because of its negative effects on the ozone layer.
+You can see if your air conditioner has R-22 by looking at the sticker on the outside unit, which will include the refrigerant kind.

 If your air conditioner is working fine, you can keep on using it.
-However, if it ever experiences a refrigerant leak, fixing the problem will be costly.
+However, if it ever develops a refrigerant leak, repairing the problem will be pricey.
 That’s since Freon is only available in limited, recycled amounts.

-Newer air conditioners run on Puron®, or R-410A.
-But you can’t just use Puron in a Freon air conditioner, since pressure requirements are different.
+Newer air conditioners use Puron®, or R-410A.
+But you can’t just add Puron in a Freon air conditioner, as pressure requirements are different.

 Our Technicians Make Air Conditioning Installation Easy

-If you’re still deciding whether you should replace your 15-year-old air conditioner within the immediate future, consider this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
-And those savings can really accumulate as time passes.
+If you’re still deciding whether you should replace your 15-year-old air conditioner within the immediate future, think about this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
+And those savings can really build up over the years.

-We are aware that air conditioner cost is your first question.
-That’s why collaborating with Halverson Brothers Inc for air conditioning installation in Menomonie and western Wisconsin and surrounding areas is simple and affordable.
-Our technicians will help you select the right model for your needs and then discuss all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.
+We realize that air conditioner cost is your top question.
+That’s why working with Halverson Brothers Inc for air conditioning installation in Menomonie and western Wisconsin and surrounding areas is simple and affordable.
+Our pros will help you find the right model for your needs and then go over all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.